Cole World: The Sideline Story: Singles and other songs

 At a listening session in New York City, J. Cole previewed the album to a select few, including Insanul Ahmed of Complex.
 At the listening session it was revealed the song "In the Morning" featuring Drake off his Friday Night Lights mixtape would appear on the album.
 Cole defended this decision saying, he felt the song never got the push it deserved, and he wanted it to reach more people.
 Another song that was previously released on another project The Warm Up, was "Lights Please".
 Cole explained this song was the track that won over his manager Mark Pitt and Jay-Z. The interlude, was revealed to be a quick skit where Cole talks about the day he found out Jay-Z wanted to sign him.
 As soon as Cole got the good news he was pulled over and ended up spending the night in jail for parking violations.
 Even so, he explains that it was "the easiest time ever" because he knew success was coming around the corner.
-The track "Rise and Shine" opens with a sample from the documentary, Backstage where Jay-Z is talking about finding that one great artist that he'll sign.
+The track "Rise and Shine" opens with a sample from the documentary, Backstage where Jay-Z is talking about finding that one great artist that he will sign.
 "Dollar and a Dream III" was revealed, produced by Capsvl of 'The University' production team, the third in the "Dollar and a Dream series" following the two from his first two mixtapes.
 In an interview with VIBE Cole admitted that he originally wanted Jay-Z to appear on the song "God's Gift" rather than "Mr. Nice Watch".
 He continued saying, "Everything worked out, I'm a true believer that everything happens for a reason.
 Like, when he did that, it made way more sense than my song.
 It's a bigger record, a more universal record.
 Being the hip-hop nerd that I am, I would have loved to hear Jay-Z on that ["God's Gift"] beat.
 But really, I'm fine on that song alone."
 J. Cole released "Mr. Nice Watch" himself through the internet, for promotional purposes, on September 14, 2011.
 The song contains elements of Dubstep and Electronica.
 Two days before the album's release, J. Cole released a music video for the bonus track, "Daddy's Little Girl".
 On October 25, J. Cole released a three-year-old never-before seen music video for the track, "Lost Ones".